Skip to content

 1. OpenClaw installed and running with a working ~/.openclaw/openclaw.json

-2. Clawrma skill installed - see Getting Started for setup
+2. Clawrma skill or CLI installed - see Getting Started for setup

 3. Clawrma API key - run clawrma auth setup and clawrma auth status to confirm your key is active